Last Updated on 02/08/2023

 Whichever structure you choose to give your digital filing cabinet, the key is to be consistent in your labelling and filing habits so that all your digital paperwork remains easy to find.

-Scan Your Documents
+Best Tips to Scan Your Documents

 Now that you’ve got a scanner and a filing system set up, you can start going paperless.
 To begin establishing your paperless habit, tackle any current papers lying around from today or this past week.
 This will get you comfortable with your new process before you set out to scan your entire physical filing cabinet.